Overland Car Talk – All you Want to Know about Overland Vehicles

 Problem solving on the road, at a car workshop in Ecuador to be exact, continues with stories on idler shafts, gearbox dismantles, and tires.

 It started with an odd sound, it ended with new leaf-springs, and the transfer box taken down.
 Here’s part 1 of our car repairs in Ecuador.

 As Coen inspected wheel nuts on Ecuadorian vehicles he noticed many were missing; what does this say about car mechanics?

 Weird sounds and friction came and went for years.
 To get to the bottom of this we visited a workshop in Peru: Fire Wheels workshop in Lima.

 Our Land Cruiser did carry the king of air filters; however, it rusted through all the same.
 How did the car get to sport a fancy Donaldson Full-View Pre-Cleaner?

-Is it wise to do an 4×4 Off-road Training before starting an overland trip?
-We thought so, and took a private course.
+Is it wise to do an 4×4 Off-road Training before your overland travels?
+We thought so and took a private course.
 Here’s what we learned.